denisrobert/VectorER/README.md

 The batch stage chain is exposed as methods (`embed_all`, `block`, `score`, `cluster`) so any stage can be replaced.

-## The comparison set (the 19 Splink options, native)
+## The comparison set (19 options, native)

-`vectorer.comparisons` registers every comparison option of `splink.comparison_library` under the canonical name:
+`vectorer.comparisons` registers every comparison option under a canonical snake-case name:

 `exact_match`, `jaro_winkler_at_thresholds`, `jaro_at_thresholds`,
 `levenshtein_at_thresholds`, `damerau_levenshtein_at_thresholds`,